andrupio/Palindrom/README.md

-The function checks if a given word is a palindrome.
-A comparison of the text string with its inverse was applied using negative indexing.
+Palindrome.py checks to see if a word is a palindrome.
+Comparing the text string with its inverse has been applied using negative indexing.